wdpypere/docs-test-comps/docs/CAF/log.md

 #### Public methods

-- close(): boolean
+- `close()`: boolean

-    closes the log file.
+    closes the log file, returns SUCCESS on success, undef otherwise (if no FH attribute exists).

-- print($string):boolean
+- `print($msg)`: boolean

-    prints a line into the log file.
+    Prints `$msg` into the log file.

+    If `PROCID` attribute is defined (value is irrelevant), the proces id in square brackets (`[PID]`) and additional space are prepended.

+    If `TSTAMP` attribute is defined (value is irrelevant), a `YYYY/MM/DD-HH:mm:ss` timestamp and additional space
+    are prepended.

+    No newline is added to the message.

+    Returns the return value of invocation of FH print method.

 #### Private methods

+- `_initialize($filename, $options)`

+    `$options` is a string with magic letters

+    - a: append to a logfile
+    - w: truncate a loglfile
+    - t: generate a timestamp on every print
-- \_initialize($filename,$options)
+    - p: add PID

-    initialize the object.
-Called by new($filename,$options).
+    Only one of `w` or `a` can and has to be set.
+(There is no default.)

-    $options can be 'a' for appending to a logfile, and 'w' for truncating, and 't' for generating a timestamp on every print.
-If the 'w' option is used and there was a previous log file, it is renamed with the extension '.prev'.
+    If the `w` option is used and there was a previous log file, it is renamed with the extension '.prev'.

     Examples:
-    open('/foo/bar','at'): append, enable timestamp
+        CAF::Log->new('/foo/bar', 'at'): append, enable timestamp
-    open('/foo/bar','w') : truncate logfile, no timestamp
+        CAF::Log->new('/foo/bar', 'w') : truncate logfile, no timestamp

+    If the filename ends with `.log`, the `SYSLOG` attribute is set to basename of the file without suffix (relevant for [CAF::Reporter::syslog](https://metacpan.org/pod/CAF::Reporter::syslog)).

 - DESTROY

-    called during garbage collection.
-Invokes close()
+    Called during garbage collection.
+Invokes close().